Vicky Durand’s Adventure Blog #29

 Saturday our very old friend from Montecito days Keoki Raymond came out with his daughter Melissa.
 When Melissa was three years old and the girls were five and six they all played together.
 Now they are all in their mid to late 50’s and had not seen each other over all the years.
 My step daughter Sarah (who had also not seen Marcie and Rennie for years) joined us and we had a wonderful reunion lunch at the Ranch House.

 So, now this is going out two weeks late due to all the company and activity.
 I am moving on to Blog #27 which is also late.
-It has been a whirl wind of fun and the next blog will tell about it.

 This has been a wild week with all sorts of unknowns and surprises.
 As for the hurricane warning we prepared for the worst, but luckily the hurricane turned out to be just a tropical storm with breezes and rain.
 Chris did close up the back room on the ag shed so I was not sitting here in open buildings.
 I was very glad for the rain as it has partially filled my empty water tank.
 I still need the gutter from the other side, but it is like pulling teeth to get anything done here.